Spectrally-Corrected and Regularized Linear Discriminant Analysis for Spiked Covariance Model: Introduction

-The remaining of this paper is organized as follows: In Section \ref{mainresult}, we describe binary classification and SRLDA classifier.
-In Section \ref{sec:3}, the consistent estimator of the true error is provided.
-We improve the SRLDA classifier with optimal intercept in Section \ref{sec:4}.
-In Section \ref{sec:5}, we study the performance of the SRLDA by numerical simulations and provide some conclusions in Section \ref{sec:6}.
+The remainder of this article is organized as follows: Section \ref{mainresult} introduces the binary classification problem and the basic form of the SRLDA classifier.
+Section \ref{sec:3} presents a consistent estimation of the true error and a parameter optimization method.
+The SRLDA classifier with optimal intercept is improved in Section \ref{sec:4}.
+Section \ref{sec:5} extends the spectral correction regularization classification method to multi-classification problems.
+Section \ref{sec:6} compares the algorithm effects on simulated data and real data respectively.
+The final section analyzes the conclusion.